Best Food Processor

 All of these models produced average or above-average applesauce.
 The Braun and the Elemental were the only three models we tested to have zero leakage.
 The Braun does not have a max fill line, so we filled it up a comparable amount to similarly sized models, about 50%.
 The Cuisinart Elite leaked a small amount.

 The BLACK+DECKER 8-Cup and the 14-Cup Stack & Snap both finished at the back of the group.
-These food processors produced very coarse hummus, even with significantly more processing time than other products.
-The Stack & Snap did quite a bit better than the BLACK+DECKER at making nut butter, and was considerably quieter and required less assistance to get going, eventually creating a smooth and creamy spread.
+These appliances produced very coarse hummus, even with significantly more processing time than other products.
+The Stack & Snap did quite a bit better than the BLACK+DECKER at making nut butter, and was considerably quieter and required less assistance to get going, eventually creating a creamy and smooth spread.

 Both of these models did fine with the tomato sauce, though it was still reasonably chunky at the end, and there were a few larger pieces of garlic floating around.
 This pair only took about 30-45 seconds to achieve acceptable applesauce as well, but both leaked quite a lot when we filled them up with water to their maximum fill line and ran them for 60 seconds.